Family Dog (TV series): Development

 Six years after the original Amazing Stories episode, a CBS series based on the episode was produced by Steven Spielberg and Tim Burton (who contributed to the production and character designs).
-It was written by Dennis Klein, Sherri Stoner and Paul Dini, and animated by Nelvana, but notably lacked the involvement of the original writer and director, Brad Bird, because he did not believe the short's premise would work as a television show.
+It was written by Dennis Klein, Sherri Stoner and Paul Dini, and animated by Nelvana (who animated another Universal and Amblin show, Fievel's American Tails), but notably lacked the involvement of the original writer and director, Brad Bird, because he did not believe the short's premise would work as a television show.
 Largely hyped due to Spielberg's involvement, the series was plagued by production delays.
 It did not get past its original network order of 13 episodes.
 Ten episodes were finished by the Wang Film Productions animation house in Taiwan but the producers were dissatisfied with the results, so they halted production on the final three episodes and outsourced the ten episodes to Nelvana for "fixes and completions".
 The series was scheduled to debut on March 20, 1991 (and it was heavily promoted during the February 1991 broadcast of the Grammy Awards), but the animation was not completed in time for this premiere, so the series was ultimately pushed back until 1993.
-Frederick Coffin was originally cast as the voice of Skip Binsford, but Spielberg decided to replace him with Martin Mull, after animation was completed on the first three episodes.The budget for each episode rose from $650,000 to $1 million.
+Frederick Coffin was originally cast as the voice of Skip Binsford, but Spielberg decided to replace him with Martin Mull, after animation was completed on the first three episodes.
+The budget for each episode rose from $650,000 to $1 million.

 Despite the Amazing Stories short airing two months before the launch of the new Fox network and the original The Simpsons shorts as part of The Tracy Ullman Show, Family Dog eventually was lumped into a category of failed primetime animated series produced for the "Big Three" networks to compete with The Simpsons, alongside ABC's Capitol Critters and CBS's own Fish Police.
 Every program was canceled after only a few weeks.
 CBS burned off Family Dog in six weeks in the summer of 1993.